ufvivotech/ufDataQualityImprovement/README.md

 # UF Data Quality Improvement

 Project to improve UF VIVO data quality and accuracy.
-Python programs and SPARQL scripts are used to find and fix data quality issues.
-Additional Python programs support basic ingest for UF data sources.
-See the project wiki for additional information.
-Project folders are described below.
+This git repository is for data quality issues and a project wiki.

+For software related to data cleaning, see [Mike's GitHub Repositories](http://github.com/mconlon17) and (Some VIVO Things)[http://mconlon17.github.io]

 For more information on VIVO, see [the VIVO web site](http://vivoweb.org)

-## Papers

-Python programs and SPARQL scripts to manage publications in VIVO.
-UF uses BibTex as an input format.

-## vivotools

-vivotools is a library of python tools useful for VIVO.
+Join us at the (2014 VIVO Conference)[http://vivoconference.org], August 6-8 in Austin, Texas!